David Tua: Outside the ring

 In 2005 Tua took Kevin Barry and Martin Pugh to court over their business arrangements.
 Barry and Pugh accused Tua of manipulating them to collect revenue, yet Tua maintained that he knew little of the men's affairs and did what they told him to do out of trust.
 The dispute gave both sides legal victories: over the issue of the coastal land property, the court ruled in favour of Barry and Pugh, since Tua failed to properly clarify his ownership over the land; on the issue of the terminated 2003 contract, the court ruled in Tua's favour, concluding he clearly owed no expenses to his former management from that contract.
 In October 2009, it was reported in The New Zealand Herald that the parties had settled all previously unresolved matters arising from the protracted litigation.

 In May 2007, Cedric Kushner, president of Gotham Boxing Inc. and Tua's promoter, filed a $5 million lawsuit against IBF heavyweight champion Wladimir Klitschko and promoter Shelly Finkel among others – and while the lawsuit is unrelated to Tua, Kushner has stated he will drop the lawsuit if Tua is given a title bout against Klitschko in 2008, which ultimately failed to materialize.

 In September 2009, Tua's aunt was killed in the Samoa tsunami.
 In early October he travelled to Samoa with cousin Va'aiga Tuigamala to see how they could help.

+Tua cameo'd in the 2019 movie, Take Home Pay, in which he played as himself.
+He's portrayed as a look-a-like to Bob Titilo, who was played by New Zealand actor and comedian, Tofiga Fepuleaʻi.

 In the 2019 Queen's Birthday Honours, Tua was appointed an Officer of the New Zealand Order of Merit, for services to youth, boxing and the community, having previously been appointed a Member of the New Zealand Order of Merit, for services to boxing, in the 2001 New Year Honours.